Repo Men

 Repo Men is a 2010 science fiction action film directed by Miguel Sapochnik, starring Jude Law, Forest Whitaker, Liev Schreiber, Alice Braga, and Carice van Houten.
 An American-Canadian production, it is based on the novel The Repossession Mambo by Eric Garcia and follows a repo man who goes on the run after he becomes the recipient of an artificial heart and finds himself suffering the same fate as his victims.
-The film was theatrically released on March 19, 2010.
+The film was theatrically released by Universal Pictures on March 19, 2010 to negative reviews from critics while grossing $18.4 million against a $32 million budget, making it a box office bomb.